elahehrashedi/MPI_Producer_Consumer/README.md

-# MPI_Producer_Consumer
+# MPI Producer Consumer Using mutual exclusion lock

 Using mutual exclusion lock to implement a producer-consumer algorithm.
+Here we have two threads: one producer and one consumer.
+The producer reads characters one by one from a string stored in a file named “string.txt”, then writes sequentially these characters into a circular queue.
+Meanwhile, the consumer reads sequentially from the queue and prints them out in the same order.
+The diagram illustrates the process: upon completion of running the program, “Hello!
+World.” is printed on the screen.
+In the program, use #define to specify the size of the queue.
+For example, #define QUEUE_SIZE 5.